MaryVtyurina/significant-earthquake-predictors/README.md

 We applied two approaches when creating datasets.

+#### Location-formed dataset

-1. Described in the [paper by Pulinets 2004](https://www.researchgate.net/publication/215972520_Ionospheric_Precursors_of_Earthquakes_Recent_Advances_in_Theory_and_Practical_Applications) this approach based on the earthquake preparation zone.
+ Described in the [paper by Pulinets 2004](https://www.researchgate.net/publication/215972520_Ionospheric_Precursors_of_Earthquakes_Recent_Advances_in_Theory_and_Practical_Applications) this approach based on the earthquake preparation zone.
 We consider pairs of sondes - one inside the preparation zone, the other one - outside.

 <img src="imgs/pair_of_sondes.png" width="300">